Dr Ryan McAllister, Research Scientist with CSIRO Ecosystem Sciences.

-Dr Ryan McAllister: community adaptation and resilience
+Dr Ryan McAllister: people, the environment, and policy

-4 August 2010 | Updated 5 June 2012
+4 August 2010 | Updated 9 September 2013

-“In the world of complex systems science, climate adaptation presents challenges and opportunities of unsurpassed magnitude.
+In the world of complex systems science, climate adaptation presents challenges and opportunities of unsurpassed magnitude.
 Each question involves so many stakeholders across so many sectors, but the rewards for getting this right are stunning.”

 Dr Ryan McAllister, CSIRO Ecosystem Sciences